Hong Kong Outstanding Students Awards: Hong Kong Outstanding Students' Association

 The winners and finalists of the Award founded the Hong Kong Outstanding Students' Association (HKOSA) in 1987, a student-run organization.
 All winners and finalists of the Award are automatically enrolled to HKOSA once they are shortlisted to enter the final interview round.

 The organization has initiated a number of creative and innovative projects that aim to inspire other secondary school students in different ways.
 Some of the regular activities organized include the annual Leadership Interflow Camp since 1991, the Volunteer Training Scheme since 1998, the Hong Kong Youth Summit, a forum for students to discuss current issues, since 2003, and the International Convergence, which is a multi-cultural experience scheme, since 2005.
 These activities typically attract participation of over 100 students from different secondary schools.

 HKOSA is supported by a group of honorary advisors, which include consuls general, university presidents and government officials.
-Some of them include:
+The advisor list in 2022–23 includes: